Measurement-based quantum computation using two-component BECs: conclusions

 \section{conclusions}

-In this paper, we constructed MBQC using BECs.
-Introducing the effect of many-body systems by the creation and annihilation operators formalisms of BECs.
-We define the BECs graph state.
-The BECs graph state takes the BECs system time evolution at $t = \pi /4$.
-As a result, we obtain the maximum entangle state between logical Qubits.
-Specifically, when performing quantum calculations, there are two types of CZ (r-CZ and l-CZ) gates. the r-CZ is formulated by a right-hand component phase shifts CZ gate.
-This type CZ gate generates a particle number factor in the middle of the calculation step.
-In addition, we have considered the three-body measurement, which showed that any one logical qubit state obtained consuming two BECs qubit.
-Moreover, the BECs type CZ gate and the logical type CZ gate can be implemented similar way to standard graph states, because the measurement and the CZ gate in BECs are commuted.
-The general graph state constructed by combining the three-body measurement and the CZ gate part. \\ However, there are some difficulties with implementation.
-One of the implementation difficulties of our theory is how to measure the odd and even numbers mixture states.
-To overcome this difficulty, We suggest using atom number fluctuation[14,15], instead of directly counting the state of the particle, a method such as measuring a state such as a temperature.
-Then we indirectly measure the state of the particle in some range.
-Another difficulty is that the final state of the three-body measurement is Schrodinger cat state.
-Then it is necessary to take measures for the state that has reached the final state immediately.\\ Finally, we note that the key to the realization of our theory in a laboratory will depend on the ability to manipulate the particle dissipation of the system.
-In recent experiments on optical lattices, there are researches to control dissipation in the cold atomic system as inelastic collisions and light scattering of particles [16,17].
-These studies have the potential to be promising realization milestones for our study.
+In this paper, we constructed MBQC using BECs and the BECs graph states using the CZ gates with appropriate time evolution.
+As a result, the maximally entangled state between logical qubits and the arbitrary logical qubit state was obtained by the three-body measurement.
+The general graph state was constructed by combining the three-body measurement and the CZ gate part. \\ Finally, it is noted that the key to the realization of the proposed theory in a laboratory will depend on the ability to control particle dissipation of the system.
+Recent experiments on optical lattices are attempting to control dissipation in the cold atomic system such as inelastic collisions and light scattering of particles [26,27] and atom number fluctuations[28,29].
+These experiments have the potential to serve as important milestones for the realization of this study.